Electioneering ends with intense efforts by political parties to woo voters

 Monday Jul 23, 2018

-KARACHI: Political parties and their candidates made intense, last-minute efforts to garner more and more public support for General Election 2018, as the Elections Commission of Pakistan's deadline for electioneering expired midnight on Tuesday.
+KARACHI: Political parties and their candidates made intense, last-minute efforts to garner more and more public support for General Election 2018 as the Election Commission of Pakistan's deadline for electioneering expired midnight on Monday.

 Political parties and their candidates had until 12am to conclude their electoral campaigns.
 In this regard, heads of various political parties addressed rallies and political gatherings in different parts of the country on Monday.